 I have no idea if I met him.

-I I never remember talking to this guy, never heard of him from anybody of significance.
+I never heard of him from anybody of significance.

-That's the I mean, come on.
+That's the, I mean, come on.

 That's funny.

-You're you're right.
+You're right.

-And so I think the New York Times is simply being used by people probably within the FBI and the DOJ, they're trying to justify the original Trump Russia investigation that launched the first week of July of 2016.
+And so I think the New York Times is simply being used by people, probably within the FBI and the DOJ.

-I will take a break.
+We'll take a break.

-We'll come back with Peter Schweitzer and Greg Jarrett, we'll get to your calls coming up.
+We'll come back with Peter Schweitzer and Greg Jarrett.

-We got a busy day here on the program as we will also be checking in with Matt Gates of Florida.
+We've got a busy day here on the program as we will also be checking in with Matt Gates of Florida.

-Um if in fact the phony Clinton paid for DNC paid for Russian propaganda debunked salacious dossier was used for a Pfizer warrant, Greg Jarrett, um, and that information was false, and a court was lied to or given false information.
+So if in fact the phony Clinton paid for, DNC paid for Russian propaganda debunked salacious dossier was used for a Pfizer warrant, Greg Jarrett, and that information was false and a court was lied to or given false information, what would that mean for any, quote, evidence or any information that they may have received as a result of a warrant that never should have happened?

 Under the law, all of that gets thrown out.

-It can't be used for any.
+It can't be used for anything.

 All of it.